-Before going ahead and telling you about the possible reasons behind the unavailability of a website, I would recommend you to check and confirm the website status.
-There are many free and online service that’ll help you get a better idea of what’s going on.
-This will also tell if a particular website is down globally, or it’s just you.
+Before going ahead and telling you about the possible reasons why a specific website is not working, I would recommend you to check and confirm the website status.
+There are many free online services that’ll help you get a better idea of what’s going on.
+This will also tell if a particular website is down globally or just you.

-Now, the next step involves taking a look at the various scenarios and fixing the problem.
+Now, the next step involves looking at the various scenarios and fixing the problem.

 1. Geographic Restrictions

-Another possibility is that the website itself has withdrawn services in your country due some reason, for instance, the license restrictions associated with the content hosted on the website.
+Another possibility is that the website itself has withdrawn services in your country for some reason.
+For instance, the license restrictions associated with the content hosted on the website.

-Try to access the website using your friend’s internet connection or some other network.
+Try to access the website using your friend’s internet connection or other networks.
 If it fails to load, it will also confirm that your region is denied access to that website.
 In the case of government-led restrictions, a message is displayed when someone tries to open a website.

-Just in case the service provider/website isn’t serving content in your country, you can look up for their contact and send them an email.
-This will bring the situation in their knowledge, allowing them to work on the issue.
+Just in case the service provider/website isn’t serving content in your country, you can look up their contact and send them an email.
+This will bring the situation to their knowledge, allowing them to work on the issue.

 Every website is hosted on some web server.
 It can be a powerful workstation placed at someone’s home or a cloud web server living inside a data center.

 There can be multiple reasons a server might run out of service and eventually the website.
-For instance, power outage, a DDoS attack, or hardware issue.
-In the case of data centers, chances of a power outage are very less as they have different backup options.
+For instance, a power outage, a DDoS attack, or a hardware issue.
+In the case of data centers, the chances of a power outage are significantly less as they have different backup options.

-But, if you have some means to contact the website via email or helpline, you can notity the site operators, asking them to take care of the issue.
+But, if you have some means to contact the website via email or helpline, you can notify the site operators, asking them to take care of the issue.

 3. Issues with your web browser

-For almost every website you visit, your web browser stores some data in the form of cookies, cache, certificates, form data, etc. on your computer.
-This data is used by the website to identify you on your future visits.
+For almost every website you visit, your web browser stores some data in the form of cookies, cache, certificates, form data, etc., on your computer.
+The website uses this data to identify you on your future visits.
 Also, stored cache on your computer saves your internet bill because your browser doesn’t have to download the website data every time.
-Chances are that something bad might have happened with those cookies and the cache.
+The chances are that something bad might have happened with those cookies and the cache.

-Solution: You can clear the cookies and cached data stored by your web browser.
+Solution: You can fix a specific website not working error by clearing the cookies and cached data stored by your web browser.
 If it still doesn’t work, try uninstalling the web browser.
 Use CCleaner to remove the leftover files and reinstall the web browser.

 4. Issues with your computer

 Solution: You can disable the firewall (not recommended) on your system and see if the website loads or not.
-If you’re connected to a corporate network, the network admin decides what goes in and out of the firewall which is separate than the firewall of your OS.
-In this case, using Tor browser might be helpful for you.
+If you’re connected to a corporate network, the network admin decides what goes in and out of the firewall, which is separate from the firewall of your OS.
+In this case, using the Tor browser might be helpful for you.

 Another option is to flush the DNS cache using the command prompt in Windows.
 Run CMD in admin mode and use the command ipconfig/flushdns to reset the DNS resolver cache.